Oxford Oratory: Organ

 The organ was enlarged between 1998 and 2004 by Matthew Copley.
 A specification of the organ can be found on the National Pipe Organ Register.

 Building

 The church was designed by Joseph Hansom in a Gothic Revival style.
 Much of the original interior decoration was painted over in the 1970s, and the altar moved forward.
 The building is being gradually restored as part of the Oratory's "Reaffirmation and Renewal" campaign, which commenced fundraising in 2007.
+Two 'lost' murals by Gabriel Pippet were restored in 2024 by Cliveden Conservation.

 The church consists of a single nave and five side chapels.
 To the left of the sanctuary is the Sacred Heart chapel, and the Lady Chapel is to the right.
 There are also chapels dedicated to St Philip Neri (formerly St Joseph's chapel) and Our Lady of Oxford (also known as the relic chapel).
 A shrine dedicated to St John Henry Newman after his beatification was established in 2010, and there are plans to build a new baptistery.